epidemics/epimodel-covid-data/README.md

 **NOTE 2020-04-6:** There has been renaming of the files to be more understandable, apologies for any inconvenience.

+## Issue tracking
+Please use the [covid](https://github.com/epidemics/covid/issues/new/choose) repository to submit issues.

 ## Common data

 * `regions.csv` - Common region set used by epimodel